Cerebellum-Realtime/clientSDK/README.md

 ## Local Development Setup

-Cerebellum comes with a Docker image for local development, allowing you to test your application easily.
+Cerebellum has a Docker image for local development, allowing you to test your application easily.
 If you have Docker installed, you can start the local development environment by running the following command:

 ```bash